 This is the simplest way to learn what people like and dislike, what they want and need and it’s a great channel to get feedback on your ideas.

 What’s more, as you’ve seen, if you collect email addresses, you can even build an audience of eager and loyal followers, who can’t wait until you actually launch a product.

 You can do so by giving away an ebook, developing a quiz or coming up with an email series or a set of cool videos.

 Give people the chance to get access to some of your best content, in exchange for their email address and you’ll instantly start building an audience.

-This is by far the easiest and absolutely risk-free way to start a business in 2015.
+This is by far the easiest and absolutely risk-free way to start a business today.